KINSHASA, Congo -- The latest on Congo's presidential election (all times local):

-The Catholic church in Congo says its data show a clear winner in Sunday's presidential election, and it calls on the electoral commission to publish the true results in "respect of truth and justice."
+The church, a powerful voice in the heavily Catholic nation, on Thursday called on the electoral commission to publish the true results in "respect of truth and justice."

 The church deployed some 40,000 electoral observers.
-Congo's electoral regulations forbid anyone but the electoral commission to announce results.
+It cannot say publicly who the clear winner appears to be, as Congo's electoral regulations forbid anyone but the electoral commission to announce results.